AKRASH-Nadeem/DownTimeWP/README.md

 # DownTimeWP

-DownTimeWP is a simple WordPress plugin that allows you to put your website into maintenance mode.
-When activated, users will see a "Under Maintenance" page, while administrators can still access the website for updates and maintenance tasks.
-This plugin is ideal for developers or site owners who need to temporarily take their site offline for updates or maintenance.
+**DownTimeWP** is a lightweight and efficient WordPress plugin that allows you to enable a maintenance mode page on your site while you're performing updates or maintenance.
+It ensures that your visitors see a friendly message while you work behind the scenes.

 ## Features